40th ADMEE-Canada Study Session

 https://www.admee2018.ca/.

-Throughout these 40 years of work, exchanges, debates and achievements, the study sessions have tackled a wide range of themes: from political issues to instrumentalization, via the various theories and methodologies.
-In order to highlight the wealth of aspects surrounding measurement and evaluation, but above all to underline the collective dynamism of this field, the theme of theories and practices as a locus for action seems to us to be a unifying one.
-Theories, because they are a whole, a system, a vision that observes and guides action.
-Practices, because they involve transforming the environment as much as people, and because they are singular, complex and changing.
-Action, because it is synonymous with acting, inducing change, guiding and advancing.
-The theme "Theories and practices of measurement and evaluation at the heart of action" is intended to provide a vision firmly rooted in the field, to bear witness to advances in measurement and evaluation, in training as much as in the various fields of application.
+Over these 40 years of work, exchanges, debates, and achievements, the study sessions have addressed a wide range of topics: from political issues to instrumentalization, including various theories and methodologies.
+In order to highlight the richness of the aspects surrounding measurement and evaluation, but above all to emphasize the collective dynamism of this field, we believe that the theme of theories and practices as a place of action is a unifying one.
+Theories because they are a whole, a system, a vision that observes and guides action.
+Practices because they involve processes of transforming both the environment and people, and because they are unique, complex, and changing.
+Action because it is synonymous with acting, inducing change, guiding, and progressing.
+The theme "Theories and practices of measurement and evaluation at the heart of action" is intended to be a vision firmly rooted in the field, reflecting advances in measurement and evaluation, in training, and in various areas of application.

-Once again this year, we'll be holding a pre-conference on Wednesday, November 14 at the Université du Québec à Montréal.
-Several theme-related workshops will focus your attention on theory, practice and action.
+In addition, we are once again holding a pre-conference this year, which will take place on Wednesday, November 14, at the Université du Québec à Montréal.
+Several workshops related to the theme will focus your attention on theories, practices, and action.
 Other new features and surprises await you on the occasion of this 40th anniversary.

-Researchers, practitioners, professionals, students and stakeholders from various measurement and evaluation fields (health, sciences, humanities, arts, etc.) are invited to share their theoretical reflections, testify to their practices, and discuss the actions they are taking, in French and English.
-In short, to participate in the evolution of ADMEE, so that it can live on for many years to come.
+Researchers, practitioners, professionals, students, and stakeholders from various fields of measurement and evaluation and different disciplines (health, science, humanities, arts, etc.) are therefore invited to present their theoretical reflections, share their practices, and discuss their actions, in French and English.
+In short, to participate in the evolution of ADMEE so that it may continue to thrive for many years to come.

-Please note that papers will be presented in the language in which they are submitted, without simultaneous translation.
+Please note that presentations will be given in the language in which they were submitted, without simultaneous translation.

 The UQAM organizing committee